csi-FOXBYTE/FHH_VR-VIRTUALISIERUNGSPLATTFORM_FRONTEND/README.md

 infocus
 ├── prisma/
 │   └── schema.prisma -> modify this to change the datastructure
-├── messages -> inside here all the translations reside ├── resources -> this folder is only used for readme resources └── src/
+├── messages -> inside here are all the translations ├── resources -> this folder is only used for readme resources └── src/
     ├── app/